 In large organizations teams tend to be multi-cultural and they cross boundaries across the globe.
-Different cultures produce different leaders (e.g. Dickson et al [1]) and that is one of the drivers of this research; why are some team leaders successful in creating a productive team and what is the 'magic' they are using to create one and sometimes even more important how to maintain one.
+Different cultures produce different leaders (Dickson et al, 2012) and that is one of the drivers of this research; why are some team leaders successful in creating a productive team and what is the 'magic' they are using to create one and sometimes even more important how to maintain one.
 To create a successful team there are different aspects which can influence this process; the leadership perspective, the team member's perspective and the interaction between the leader and the team members.
-From the leadership perspective there are for example the leadership style as in (e.g. Eberly et al. [2], Goleman [3], Blake-Mouton [4]) and the level of a team leaders cultural Intelligence as in (e.g. Early [5], Maloş [6]) which are important aspect in this process as in (e.g. Darling & Heller [8]).
+From the leadership perspective there are for example the leadership style as in (e.g. [1],[2],[3]) and the level of a team leaders cultural Intelligence as in (e.g. [4],[5]) which are important aspect in this process as in [6].
 The research is focused on finding the structure behind this magic; what kind of processes are these team leaders using and to what extent do they influence the development and improvements of international teams.
 The scope of the research is to identify and explore how leadership processes influence the development of international teams and to develop guidelines on how these processes can be changed in order to improve the development of international teams.